welchbj/int3/docs/development.rst

 Custom ``llvmlite`` Build
 -------------------------

-In order to expose the full suite of LLVM's supported architecture assembly parsers (a requirement in order to parse generated inline assembly in LLVM IR code), a few adjustments to the `llvmlite` code base are required. ``llvmlite`` discusses how to do so `here <https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html>`_.
+In order to expose the full suite of LLVM's supported architecture assembly parsers (a requirement in order to parse generated inline assembly in LLVM IR code), a few adjustments to the `llvmlite` code base are required. ``llvmlite`` discusses how to do so `in their installation guide <https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html>`_.

 This process requires having `Miniconda <https://www.anaconda.com/docs/getting-started/miniconda/main>`_ installed, in order to download LLVM builds that ``llvmlite`` in turn depends on.
 Before following the below steps, you should consult the `Anaconda Terms of Service <https://www.anaconda.com/legal>`_ to ensure your work falls within scope of their free platform use.